 Email: ejv00003@mix.wvu.edu

-Erinn is a third-year doctoral student in the PCIT lab.
+Erinn is a fourth-year doctoral student in the PCIT lab.
 She graduated from Marshall University in 2020 with a B.A. in Psychology.
 After graduating, Erinn gained additional experience by working as a research coordinator and administrative assistant.
 As a research coordinator, she worked on the PCIT lab's State Opioid Response Grant to train clinicians in PCIT and provide behavior management training to caregivers throughout the state.
 As an administrative assistant, she worked with Dr. Dan McNeil on an NIH-funded R01 grant researching factors contributing to oral health disparities in Appalachia.
 Erinn's clinical and research interests include parenting, childhood trauma, child disruptive behaviors, and the dissemination and implementation of evidence-based treatments, especially within underserved populations.
 In her spare time, Erinn likes to read, watch movies, and spend time with her dog.

 Pronouns: she/her/hers